 Vitamin C helps boost immune function, reduces stress, improves digestion, and can help you recover more quickly after workouts.
 Pineapple is also high in water and one of the least sprayed crops when it comes to pesticides, though you should choose non-GMO when possible since it’s now being genetically modified by major brands.
 Snack on it, use it in smoothies, on salads, add it to breakfast, just be sure you eat it!

 5. Cayenne Pepper

-Other good examples of naturally acidic foods that promote alkalinity are: grapefruits, limes, brown rice, berries, apples, pears, legumes, and peppers just to name a handful.
-A whole foods, plant-based diet high in as many raw foods as possible will help the body achieve alkalinity much more easily.
+Other good examples of naturally acidic foods that promote alkalinity are grapefruits, limes, brown rice, berries, apples, pears, legumes, and peppers just to name a handful.
+A whole-food, plant-based diet high in as many raw foods as possible will help the body achieve alkalinity much more easily.
 This makes eating cooked foods and even that occasional square of vegan dark chocolate much less harmless in the grand scheme of things!

-See some other lesser known alkaline foods here to add in your diet and you’ll be well on your way to a healthy body to help you feel your best in no time!
+See some other lesser-known alkaline foods here to add to your diet and you’ll be well on your way to a healthy body to help you feel your best in no time!